Brayan Villarreal: Major leagues

+Boston Red Sox

-On July 30, 2013, Villarreal was traded to the Boston Red Sox along with Jake Peavy in a three-team trade that sent Avisail García and Francellis Montas to the Chicago White Sox and José Iglesias to the Detroit Tigers.
+On July 30, 2013, Villarreal was traded to the Boston Red Sox along with Jake Peavy in a three-team trade that sent Avisail García and Frankie Montas to the Chicago White Sox and José Iglesias to the Detroit Tigers.
 He was designated for assignment by the Red Sox on January 22, 2014.

 Though Villarreal threw only four pitches for the Red Sox in 2013 (a walk-off bases-loaded walk against the San Francisco Giants at AT&T Park), his lone appearance still qualified him for a 2013 World Series ring, which he received during the championship ring ceremony at Fenway Park in April 2014.
-He became a free agent after the 2014 season.
+He became a free agent following the 2014 season.

-He has since retired from professional baseball.
+On December 11, 2014, Villarreal signed a split minor league contract with the Minnesota Twins.
+However, he never appeared in a game for the organization.

+Staten Island FerryHawks

+On July 18, 2024, after nine years of inactivity, Villarreal signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 4 games for Staten Island, he struggled to a 16.20 ERA with 3 strikeouts across 3 1/3 innings pitched.
+On August 9, Villarreal was released by the FerryHawks.

 Repertoire

 Villarreal throws three pitches: a four-seam and two-seam fastball that tops out at about 100 mph, and a slider in the upper 80s.
 Villarreal likes to get ahead of hitters with his fastballs and then use his slider to put them away.